datamade/searchable-map-template-carto/README.md

 * [leaflet-google](http://www.matchingnotes.com/javascripts/leaflet-google.js)
 * [Google Maps JavaScrip APi](https://developers.google.com/maps/documentation/javascript/tutorial) or [JS - Google Maps](http://maps.google.com/maps/api/js)

-We reccomend that, at minimum, you download the source file for Carto.JS and leaflet-google, since you may wish to hack leaflet-google to customize the map style (see below).
+We reccomend that, at minimum, you download the source files for Carto.JS and leaflet-google, since you may wish to hack leaflet-google to customize the map style (see below).
+Hosting your files locally - rather than pointing to a CDN - also ensures simplicity and tearless nights, when Carto or Leaflet releases an updated library.

 ## Get started
 **Find data.
 Make a table.**

 To populate your interactive map, you need a Carto data table.
 You can create a free account and learn about setting up your data on the official [Carto website](https://carto.com/).
 If you need resources or ideas, consider using the [Chicago Data Portal](https://data.cityofchicago.org/).

+**Overview of the properties and prototype functions**

+The Carto Template employs two JavaScript principles: (1) constructor functionality and (2) prototype patterning, in which an object acquires new properties (functions) through Object.prototype.

+The template comes with a constructor function (similar to a "class" - a reusable object).
+Most simply, we call our constructor function: CartoTemplate.
+CartoTemplate stores the attributes essential to your map, such as your Carto table and username.

+CartoTemplate can do a lot; you can find its functions inside an object literal, which overrides the original prototype property of the object.

+What follows describes each attribute of the constructor function and the custom prototype properties of the object.

+`cartoTableName`

+The name of of your Carto table.
+Again, you can visit the [Carto website](https://carto.com/) to learn about opening an account and creating a dataset.

+`cartoUserName`

+The username associated with your Carto account.

+`locationScope`

+The name of the city that your map despliys.

 **Step-by-step instructions**